jimdavis1/Viral_Annotation/README.md

 ## How it works

-The code is currently designed to work on *Paramyxoviridae* and most *Bunyavirales* viruses, although I plan to add more.
+The code is currently designed to work on the *Paramyxoviridae*, *Bunyavirales*, and Filoviridae, although more families are planned.
 As depicted in the image below, it first performs a BLASTn against a small set of representative genomes for each genus.
 Then it sorts the results by bit score and chooses the best match.<br><br>
 For each genus, there is a directory of PSSMs corresponding to each known protein for that genus.
 The PSSMs are derived from a set of hand curated alignments.
 In the next step, it cycles through each directory of PSSMs (there may be more than one PSSM per protein), choosing the best tBLASTn match per pssm. <br>

 Note that it assumes your genome will have the same set of proteins as the nearest match.
 This is why it is not intended to be used as a discovery tool.
 In the event that a new protein is found, a new PSSM must be added to the PSSM directory.  <br><br>